Mariselvam93/dev-notes/Cloud Platforms/AWS/AWS-SAA-C03-Notes/README.md

 ## Enhanced Networking & EBS Optimized

-> *Enhanced networking is the AWS implementation of SR-IOV, a standard allowing a physical host network card to present many logical devices which can be directly utilized by instances.*
+> *Enhanced networking is the AWS implementation of SR-IOV (Single Root IO Virtualization), a standard allowing a physical host network card to present many logical devices which can be directly utilized by instances.*
 >
 >
 > *This means lower host CPU usage, better throughput, lower and consistent latency*